seppevs/migrate-mongo/README.md

 migrate-mongo-alt is a database migration tool for MongoDB running in Node.js

 </p>

+## Fork notice

+This is a fork of the original [`migrate-mongo`](https://github.com/seppevs/migrate-mongo) project, which includes some PRs from the original project.
+See `CHANGELOG.md` for the change history.

 ## Installation
 ````bash
 $ npm install -g migrate-mongo-alt